The Team

 Since then, I have served as president of 1StopBorneo Wildlife, leading our team to launch numerous impactful conservation projects.

-Yulinda Wahyuni Binti Eddyutowo
+Yulinda Wahyuni Binti Eddyutowo, Senior Officer

 As a Sabahan from Tawau, I’ve always valued nature and wildlife.
 Since joining 1StopBorneo Wildlife in 2020—starting as an intern and now a Senior Officer—I’ve grown through many opportunities to contribute to conservation.